mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 bash setup-airflow.sh
 ```

-Once the above script is finished, you can check the available dags with the following
+Once the above script is finished, you can check the available dags
 ```bash
 airflow dags list
 ```